 Nursing Interventions for Blood Glucose Management

 Managing blood glucose levels is key for diabetes patients.
 Nurses are vital in helping patients control their glucose.
-They do this through monitoring, medication, and diet and exercise plans.
+They do this through monitoring, medication, diet and exercise plans.

 Blood Glucose Monitoring Protocols